 Testing in the context of the Columbia University Test and Trace Program refers to PCR testing, otherwise known as diagnostic tests.
-The program does not refer to antibody testing.
+The program does not refer to or offer antibody testing.
 The key principles and considerations that inform the program are the following:

 - That there be a single testing program for the University, across all campuses, schools, and institutes